Eddie Rommel: Coaching and umpiring career

 After retiring as a player, Rommel became an Athletics coach in 1933 and 1934, and then managed the Richmond Colts of the Piedmont League in 1935, capturing the league championship in his only season before leaving in a salary dispute.
 He also pitched eight games for Richmond, posting a 6–2 mark.

-He turned to umpiring in the New York–Penn League in 1936 and the International League in 1937, moving up to the American League in 1938, and remained on the league staff through the 1959 season.
+Rommel turned to umpiring in the New York–Penn League in 1936 and the International League in 1937, moving up to the American League in 1938, and remained on the league staff through the 1959 season.
 Despite his background as a pitcher, Rommel did not tolerate throwing at batters, decrying it as dishonest and not to fans' liking.
 He noted that he only threw at a batter once during his own career, on the insistence of catcher Cy Perkins, and that the runner (Ray Schalk) eventually scored and cost him the game.

-He worked in the World Series in 1943 and 1947, serving as crew chief the first time, and becoming the third man to appear in the Series both as a player and as an umpire.
+Rommel worked in the World Series in 1943 and 1947, serving as crew chief the first time, and becoming the third man to appear in the Series both as a player and as an umpire.
 He also umpired in the All-Star Game six times: 1939, 1943, 1946, 1950, 1954 and 1958; he called balls and strikes in the 1943, '54 and '58 contests.
 Rommel was the second base umpire for the one-game playoff to decide the 1948 AL pennant.
 He was the first umpire in Major League history to wear glasses in a regular season game.

 Later life

-Rommel became an aide to Maryland governor J. Millard Tawes after retiring as an umpire.
-He died in Baltimore after a lengthy illness at age 72.
+Rommel became an aide to Maryland governor J. Millard Tawes in August 1960.

+He died in Baltimore in August 1970, after a lengthy illness, at age 72.